Sword352/flixel-screenshot-plugin/README.md

 </div>

+[!WARNING]
+> This plugin is not supported in HTML5 or Flash.

 # Installation
 1. Make sure you have `flixel` and `openfl` installed.
 2. Through a command prompt, install the library using: